C++ and CMake

 target_compile_features(net PUBLIC cxx_std_20) # cleaner than CMAKE_CXX_STANDARD

-target_compile_features requesting a language standard at the target level beats setting CMAKE_CXX_STANDARD globally — it travels with the target if the project is consumed via add_subdirectory or find_package.
+• target_compile_features for language standard at target level beats CMAKE_CXX_STANDARD globally — travels with target when consumed via add_subdirectory or find_package.

-Don't file(GLOB) to collect sources.
-CMake won't notice when files are added or removed unless you reconfigure.
-Either list .cpp files explicitly (gives you a clear inventory in git diff) or use file(GLOB CONFIGURE_DEPENDS ...) and accept a configure-time scan on every build.
+• Don't file(GLOB) to collect sources.
+CMake won't notice when files added/removed without reconfigure.
+Either list .cpp explicitly (clear inventory in git diff) or file(GLOB CONFIGURE_DEPENDS ...) (configure-time scan on every build).

 target_include_directories(net PUBLIC